Rajnarayan Chandavarkar: Legacy

-Chandavarkar also left a rich legacy in South Asian history writing through his students.
-He mentored about eighteen research students.
-His intense personality and critical no-nonsense engagement with students' work could be initially overpowering for his tutees but also reflected rich and sincere intellectual mentoring.
-His relentless criticism often enabled students to develop their ideas more fruitfully and at the same time to form richer research insights.
-His iconoclasm also facilitated their abilities to question received wisdom about historical theories and his formidable engagement with archival material prepared them to treat evidence in original ways.
+Chandavarkar mentored about eighteen research students.
+His intense personality and critical engagement with students' work could be initially overpowering for his tutees.
+However, his forceful communication of criticism might have enabled students to develop their ideas more fruitfully while forming richer research insights.
+His engagement in iconoclasm could have facilitated their abilities to question received wisdom about historical theories, and his extensive engagement with archival material might have prepared them to treat evidence in original ways.

 Chandavarkar's influence is reflected in research by his students in such diverse fields as the politics of the urban poor in the towns of Uttar Pradesh; the interplay of gender, class and community among jute workers in Bengal; and the shifting patterns of community formation and the development of Communism in Malabar.
 Many of his students explored labour history in the context of new perspectives such as the relationship between nationalism and labour radicalism in Solapur, comparisons between Bengal's jute workers and Dundee's working classes in the context of British imperialism, and the meaning of class in the context of popular movements in the jute mill towns outside Calcutta.
 Others explored wider fields, including the language of politics and the ideological predilections of nationalists in Uttar Pradesh, and the concerns of the urban middle class in Gujarat during the colonial period.
 A recent study of communalism in contemporary Ahmedabad sought to unravel the wider theoretical underpinnings of the role of ethnicity in politics.
 Others of his students have examined the making of regional identity in Orissa, the politics of Tamil Muslims, and childhood and child labour in India.
 Through his students Chandavarkar not only mentored a new cohort of historians but stimulated scholarship in wide-ranging and eclectic fields, embracing the most diverse aspects of South Asian history.

 On a more amusing note Chandavarkar had a reputation as a draconian taskmaster.
 Academic life in Cambridge was rich with the folklore of Chandavarkar's interesting and complex ways of handling his students.
 Indeed, according to rumour, one student of Chandavarkar hid under a bridge to evade him and another calibrated her movement in Trinity College by spotting his car.
 For his part Chandavarkar jokingly blamed his students for his proverbial ever-receding hairline.
 However, his students' loyalty and deeply held affection for their supervisor created lasting bonds between them and their intellectual mentor.
 He warned them not to rush for the most fashionable product in the market, and he encouraged them to explore beyond what is apparent.
 This serious, critical spirit of enquiry and refusal to compromise his own firmly held convictions remains a lasting legacy of Chandavarkar.